7 Best Graphics Tablets for Photo Editing and PhotoshopROUNDUPS

 Today, almost all professional photo retouchers and graphic designers use graphic tablets for editing photos.

-I have been using a 15.6" XPPen Innovator 16 display drawing pad for about 3 years now.
+I have been using a 15.6" XPPen Innovator 16 display drawing pad for Photoshop for about 3 years now.
 The degree to which it has impacted my Photoshop work is so high that I just couldn't go back to using a mouse.

 I love my graphics tablet and as much as I'd like to encourage all photographers and creative professionals to run out and buy one.